Regarrzo/Java-Floyd-Steinberg-Dithering/README.md

 # Java-Floyd-Steinberg-Dithering
 Java implementation of the Floyd-Steinberg Dithering Algorithm.
 Allows dithering images with custom color palettes.
-There are no dependencies.
+There are no external dependencies.

 ### Usage:
 You need two things: An instance of the ColorPalette class and a ditherer instance.